How to Teach English Online from South Africa [2025]

 In 2021, China's "double reduction" policy flipped the ESL world upside down by banning foreign teachers from tutoring Chinese students and eliminating weekend or holiday tutoring.

 The new rules nuked over 500,000 online teaching jobs.
 With big players like GoGoKid shutting down, the market has narrowed and is more competitive than ever.
+However, in 2025 - it's beginning to open up a little.

 6) Prejudice